YashNarK/SimpleDex/README.md

     // Function to add liquidity to the contract
     // _amount: amount of tokens to add function addLiquidity(uint256 _amount) public payable returns (uint256) {
+        require(msg.value > 0, "Must send ETH to add liquidity");
+        require(_amount > 0, "Must send tokens to add liquidity");
-        uint256 _liquidity;
+        uint256 _liquidity = msg.value;
         uint256 balanceInEth = getETHsInContract() - msg.value; // Current ETH balance of the contract excluding current deposit
         uint256 tokenReserve = getTokensInContract(); // Current token balance of the contract

-        // If there's no token reserve, initialize the liquidity pool if (tokenReserve == 0) {
+        // If there's no token reserve, initialize the liquidity pool if (totalSupply() == 0) {
-            require(msg.value > 0, "Must send ETH to add liquidity");
-            require(_amount > 0, "Must send tokens to add liquidity");

             token.transferFrom(msg.sender, address(this), _amount); // Transfer tokens from user to contract
-            _liquidity = msg.value; // Set initial liquidity to the ETH balance
-            _mint(msg.sender, _liquidity); // Mint liquidity tokens to the user
-        } else {
+             // Set initial liquidity to the ETH balance _mint(msg.sender, _liquidity); // Mint liquidity tokens to the user } else {
             uint256 reservedEth = balanceInEth; // ETH reserve excluding the current deposit uint256 reservedTokens = tokenReserve;

+            // Check if reservedEth is zero before performing the division if (reservedEth > 0)  {
                 // Calculates how many tokens can be bought for provided ETH value.
-            //The number of tokens being sent must be greater than or equal to that many number of tokens. require(
+                // The number of tokens being sent must be greater than or equal to that many number of tokens. require(
                     _amount >= (msg.value * reservedTokens) / reservedEth,
                     "Amount of tokens sent is less than the minimum tokens required" );
-            token.transferFrom(msg.sender, address(this), _amount); // Transfer tokens from user to contract
-            unchecked {
                  // totalSupply() refers to the total number of liquidity tokens that have been minted and are currently in circulation.
                 _liquidity = (totalSupply() * msg.value) / reservedEth; // Calculate liquidity to be minted
             }

+            token.transferFrom(msg.sender, address(this), _amount); // Transfer tokens from user to contract
             _mint(msg.sender, _liquidity); // Mint liquidity tokens to the user
         }
         return _liquidity;